 Espresso is so popular these days that many people are getting their own machines to make their own at home.
 The market offers many different kinds of espresso makers made by almost every company you can think of.
 We have reviewed many of the models available and have compiled a list of our top five for you.
-You will find that this list includes both the pros and the cons with each unit.
+You will find that this list includes both the pros and cons of each unit.
 We feel that it is essential for you to know the benefits and disadvantages of a product before making your final decision.